Hengle/Folkvangr/Pipeline/Report Known Issues.md

 7/15/2017: Need to find a debugger program

+7/15/2017: File sizes and saves memory space need to be kept small and optimized.
+This is usually worked out in the testing stages, but it is a good idea to prepare formatting in advance.

 ## Suggestions
 ex.
 Note to JCK: Stop being lazy and organize a Technical Design Document